The HOUSTON JANUARY 15-16 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 When we tell a story from our own first-person experience, all we have to do is play the video in our head of what happened.
 Then, we just recite it as we remember it.
 This takes away a lot of the pressure.
 One of the most dramatic changes that people receive when they learn this secret is a great reduction in public speaking fear.

-In fact, if you can use stories to prove or your bullet points, you’ll wow your audience.
-And pretty much eliminate your fear of public speaking in the process.
+In fact, if you can use stories to prove or your bullet points, you’ll wow your audience, and pretty much eliminate your fear of public speaking in the process.
 It’s a win-win solution to public speaking nervousness.

 This is an embarrassing example, but it really shows how this works.
 I was hired to deliver a keynote speech for an association in Chicago.
 So on the plane trip into ORD, I wrote out the speech that I’d be delivering a couple hours later.
 (Since I teach people how to write presentations pretty quickly, this is kind of a normal habit for me.)